Garvan-Data-Science-Platform/ctrl/README.md

 ctrl-next uses a recent Node.js version as specified in `.nvmrc` in combination with the yarn modern package manager through corepack.

+This `.nvmrc` is the single source of truth through out this app to specify the Node Version.
+For example: Dockerfiles, `run_tests.sh` scripts, the Makefile and multiple CI workflows all parse the node version from the `.nvmrc`.
+If you want to update node version, please only change the `.nvmrc`.
+If you find yourself specifying the node version somewhere else in the app, please continue the approach of parsing the `.nvmrc` file (or apply an improved approach throughout the rest of the app).

 ### Install required software and packages

 The use of `nvm` to manage node versions is highly recommended.
 Install `nvm` using [these instructions](https://github.com/nvm-sh/nvm).